 The penis is more delicate than it looks.
 So it’s responsive to light touch.
 Think about how you would caress the back of your hand in a way that would feel good – a very gentle stroke with your fingertips.
 Light friction feels good.

 What does not feel good is dry friction.
 Embryologically, the penis and the clitoris come from the same tissue, so think of the penis as an overgrown clitoris with fewer nerve endings (4000 vs 8000 – about half, as Natalie Angier would have reminded you via Eve Ensler’s Vagina Monologues).
 You now understand that a dry stroke on the penis is just as unpleasant as a dry stroke on the clitoris.
 Don’t do it.
 And don’t insert a penis into your vagina when it’s dry inside.
-It’s not pleasant for either party, and you already knew that.
+It’s not pleasant for either party, but you already knew that.

 Therefore, lubrication is of the essence.
 The more lubrication there is, the more frictional pressure you can apply.
 Makes sense, right?
 Saliva is acceptable lubrication.
 Seminal secretions coming out of the penis are very good – nature’s ultimate lube.
 Vaginal secretions also work.
 Vegetable oils are also okay.
 Lotions aren’t so great, because they dry up quickly, increasing the feeling of dry friction.
 So unless you’re reapplying them frequently, lotions don’t work.
 The best lube is the stuff you can buy in stores – Astroglide and the like.
 Water-based lubricants make sense, since oil-based lubricants tend to weaken latex, in case the next phase of the party involves condoms.